cheeseman-lab/OpticalPooledScreens/example_analysis/1_sbs/README.md

 ## Notes

 While processing current has tile-based (multichannel) and well-based (single or multichannel) formats, we provide example analysis for only the tile-based format.
-These workflows differ largely only their alignment and image correction step.
+These workflows differ largely only in their alignment and image correction step.